tkober/FlightSimulator/README.md

 Used technology:

 * Arduino for controls and panels (switches, handles, displays)
-* iOS for complex UI like like the PFD (primary flight display)
+* iOS for complex UI like like the PFD (primary flight display, artificial horizon)
 * AngularJS and Meteor for a web app, which will be used as an electronic  flight back (contains data related to the flight like maps, routes, frequencies...)